David Graham (American poet)

 David Graham is an American writer married to the artist Lee Shippey.
 He has published six collections of poetry, as well as poetry and short stories in numerous literary magazines.
 Born and raised in Johnstown, New York, he has taught English at Ripon College in Ripon, Wisconsin since 1987, where he became full professor in 2001.
-In 1996 he served as poet in residence at The Frost Place in Franconia, NH.
+In 1996 he was poet in residence at The Frost Place in Franconia, NH.